COVID Relief

 Supported police teams with tea and snacks for 26 days during the first intense lockdowns for over 2,470 people.

-Sharing challenges faced at home and in the community
+Shared in challenges faced at home and in the community

 In Ranipet, Thiruvannamalai, Kanchipuram and Thiruvallur districts Katradi has